Dutchy365/BlogBytes/content/blog/MSForms-Part1-CustomConnector.md

 2. [Keep your ‘Question of the week’ based on Microsoft Forms up-to-date](/blog/msforms-part2-questionoftheweek/)
 3. [Make use of the responses: display the survey data of the Forms](/blog/msforms-part3-dashboard/)

-This is part one in which tricks and tricks will be shared to create a custom connector for Microsoft Forms.
+This is part one in which tips and tricks will be shared to create a custom connector for Microsoft Forms.

 ## Microsoft Forms API